onconova/onconova/pop-docs/docs/guide/developers/plugins.md

         This route file defines how your custom plugin routes integrate with the POP application routing system.
         Without it, your plugins won’t be registered or accessible within the client.

+    For **production**, build the client container anew with the `CLIENT_PLUGINS_PATH` variable set to build the container along the plugins.

 ## Integrating with Microservices